Fcaty/BuildIT/README.md

   - Notify user of available parts that were pre-ordered:

 - Wishlist:
-  - Sorting via Type or Brand:
+  - Sorting via Type or Brand (OPTIONAL):
   - Removing From Wishlist:
   - Add to Cart: